A dynamic adaptive movement program for athletes with disabilities and/or those who require additional supports

 To get in touch with us about getting your child enrolled in our Foundation program, contact our Foundation Coordinator!

-Children who are part of our Foundations program are welcome to join in any of our other programs such as camps and Drop-In, however they must be accompanied by a parent or aid.
+Children who are part of our Foundations program are welcome to join in any of our other programs such as camps, however they must be accompanied by a parent or aid.